MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/gh-pages.md

 ## About

-This guide covers how to setup two things in one workflow:
+This guide covers how to set up two things in one workflow:

 1. Test and build your app.
 On any push or PR.
 2. Persist the results on the `gh-pages` branch (so they can served using GH Pages).
 But on a push to `master` only.